 Pharmaceutical Manufacturer’s Ongoing Quality Management Problems

-The FDA also investigated an API and finished drug manufacturer.
+The FDA also investigated an API and finished drug manufacturers.
 Its CGMPs are under deep scrutiny for improperly investigating out of specification (OOS) issues.

 Morton Grove is cited with performing investigations without quality unit oversight by failing to monitor production.
 Product variations were identified, but the pharmaceutical manufacturer did not take adequate measures to “to address the source(s) of the variation and provide for a continued state of control.”

 Such a lack of an adequate program for monitoring pharmaceutical manufacturing quality processes is an imminent safety risk.

 With six previous warning letters dating back to 2013, Wockhardt faces legal action including seizure and injunction.
 Executive management is being held fully responsible for all deficiencies and non-compliance.
 They are expected to oversee and ensure that its global quality management and regulatory compliance system is fixed quickly.

 FDA Identifies Lack of Documentation for Sterilization Process